Troubleshoot remote connection failures to a Windows instance

 10. Step 10: Check the antivirus software

-Step 1: Test remote logon with Workbench
+Step 1: Test the remote connection by using Workbench

 1. Go to ECS console - Instances.